Utkarsh731/python-interview-coding/README.md

 For example, an input of [1, 2, 3, 4, 5] should return [120, 60, 40, 30, 24].
 You cannot use division in this problem.

 q8.
 Find if Given number is power of 2 or not.
 More specifically, find if given number can be expressed as 2^k where k >= 1.

+q9.
+Maximize partitions such that no two substrings have any common character input = '“ababcbacadefegdehijhklij” output = 3